 Always remember that quality customers are typically more valuable than quantity. but nothing is as good as both.

-Sloane Viner graduated from FAU with degrees in English and Communication.
-She is a Florida native invested in spending her free days writing, exploring, and enjoying the great outdoors.
+Sloane Viner graduated from Florida Atlantic University with degrees in English and Communication.
+She is a Florida native invested in spending her free days exploring and enjoying the great outdoors.